tremor-rs/tremor-www/docs/reference/connectors/http.md

 Once the `mime_mapping` config option is defined it will completely replace the default mappings.
 To combine the two the `tremor::http::mime_to_codec` constant can be uased as a baseline.

-For a "default" mapping the entrey `*/*` as a mime type can be configured and will be used for any mime type not otherwise defined.
+For a "default" mapping the entry `*/*` as a mime type can be configured and will be used for any mime type not otherwise defined.

 ## Metadata